basnijholt/unidep/README.md

 > [!NOTE]
 > When this variable is set, local dependencies are skipped but their actual dependencies (extracted from `requirements.yaml` or `pyproject.toml`) are still included in the built wheel.
 This ensures the wheel remains functional while avoiding non-portable absolute paths.
 >
+> **Backend-specific workaround**: This environment variable is primarily needed for Hatchling-based projects.
+Setuptools automatically handles this filtering, making wheels portable by default.
+>
 > **Two contexts, same codebase**: Local dependencies are included by default (great for `unidep install` during development), but this environment variable provides the context switch needed when building for distribution.